-\end{definition} If $\hat x$ is feasible, this condition reduces to the classical MFCQ and in turn, whenever the constraints are convex, it is well-known that the MFCQ is equivalent to Slater's CQ, i.e. to the existence of a point $\tilde x$ such that $g(\tilde x) < 0$.
-We state below a result that extends a standard property of the MFCQ for feasible points. \begin{proposition} If the eMFCQ holds at point $\hat x$, then there exists a neighborhood of $\hat x$ such that, for every point $x$ belonging to it, the eMFCQ is satisfied. \end{proposition} \proof{Proof.} If $\hat x$ is feasible, this is a classical result.
-If $\hat x$ is not feasible, the condition $M_0(\hat x) = \{0\}$ implies that $\hat x$ is not a stationary point for the feasibility problem \eqref{eq:feaspro}, i.e. $0\not \in \partial \max_i \{g_i(\hat x)_+\}$.
-The assertion then easily follows from the outer semicontinuity of the subdifferential mapping (see \cite{RockWets98} for the definition of outer semicontinuity). $\Halmos$\endproof
+We state below a result that extends a standard property of the MFCQ for feasible points. \begin{proposition} If the eMFCQ holds at $\hat x \in K$, then there exists a neighborhood $\mathcal V$ of $\hat x$ such that, for every $x \in K \cap \mathcal V$, the eMFCQ is satisfied. \end{proposition} \proof{Proof.} If $\hat x \in K$ is feasible, this is a classical result.
+If $\hat x \in K$ is not feasible, the condition $M_0(\hat x) = \{0\}$ implies that $\hat x$ is not a stationary point for the feasibility problem \eqref{eq:feaspro}, i.e. $0\not \in \partial \max_i \{g_i(\hat x)_+\} + N_K(\hat x)$.
+The assertion then easily follows from the outer semicontinuity and local boundedness of the subdifferential mapping $\partial \max_i \{g_i(\bullet)_+\}$ and by (see \cite[Proposition 6.6]{RockWets98}) the outer semicontinuity relative to $K$ of the set valued mapping $N_K$ (see \cite{RockWets98} for the definition of outer semicontinuity). \Halmos\endproof